 Draw a selection over several vertices, then hover over one of the selected vertices until your cursor changes to “roads: Vertex” at this point you can click to drag the nodes.

-The next tool is the add node tool, with this tool selected you can click on a line segment to add a vertex at that point and then click and drag to make corrections.
+The next tool is the Add Vertex tool, with this tool selected you can click on a line segment to add a vertex at that point and then click and drag to make corrections.

-Following that is the Remove node tool, with this tool selected simply click on a vertex to remove it.
+Following that is the Remove Vertex tool, with this tool selected simply click on a vertex to remove it.

-Finally in this section is the Continue Feature tool, this is much like the add vertex tool except instead of placing a vertex between existing vertices clicking on the map will create a vertex and connected to the most recently created vertex in the geometry.
+Finally in this section is the Continue Feature tool, this is much like the add vertex tool except instead of placing a vertex between existing vertices, clicking on the map will create a vertex and connect it to the most recently created vertex in the geometry.

 Spend some time cleaning up the road and getting used to the tools.

 Don’t forget if you make a mistake you can undo it with [Ctrl] + [z], or the back button in the upper left of ArcGIS Pro.
-Or make use of the Cancel button to undo all your recent edits.
+Or, make use of the Cancel button at the end of the extra toolbar to undo all your recent edits.

 Lab 3 Assignment

-For this weeks lab you will be making a map.
+For this week’s lab, you will be making a map.
 Your map will consist of several layers that you will need to import into your project and edit.
-As a minimum your map should also contain.
+At a minimum, your map should also contain:

-- Vector layers should be identifiable (ie. different colours and a legend) it it’s not perfect don’t worry we are doing symbology next week!
+- Vector layers should be identifiable (ie. different colours and a legend) – if it’s not perfect, don’t worry, we are doing symbology next week!

-Your map will cover the trails near Shane lake with an extent similar to the photo below.
+Your map will cover the trails near Shane Lake with an extent similar to the image below.